-Albers – Two color studies for Homage to the Square
+Albers – Color studies for Homage to the Square

 Hans Hofmann was a German-born American painter with an established career in science and engineering.
-He was a leading figure in modern art movement often referred to as the Father of Abstract Expressionism.
+He was a leading figure in the modern art movement, often called the Father of Abstract Expressionism.
 He trained many of the most accomplished abstract artists of the era.

-The central focus of his teaching was the spiritual aspects of art that gave a personal expression of meaning to art; without which, even the most perfect imitation of reality is a lifeless expression.
-It is true that art receives its impulse from nature and artistic experience evoked by the artist’s command of the spiritual means of the fine arts, through which this artistic consciousness is transformed by him onto reality in painting.
+The central focus of his teaching was the spiritual aspects of art that gave a personal expression of meaning to art, without which even the most perfect imitation of reality would be a lifeless expression.
+That is how art receives its impulse from nature and artistic experience evoked by the artist’s command of the spiritual means of the fine arts, through which the creative consciousness is transformed into a painting.

-The influence of European surrealists use of automatism — a technique in which the artist paints or draws with as little conscious control as possible — and their acceptance of the role of accident in art led him to techniques of pouring and spattering combined with conventional brushwork.
-Hofmannn use of warm and cool colors, as well as different shapes, textures, and gestural marks generated a sense of movement and energy as a visual “push and pull.”
+The influence of European surrealists’ use of automatism — a technique in which the artist paints or draws with as little conscious control as possible — and their acceptance of the role of accident in art led him to techniques of pouring and spattering combined with conventional brushwork.
+Hofmann’s use of warm and cool colors and different shapes, textures, and gestural marks generated a sense of movement and energy as a visual “push and pull.”

-He believed nature with its infinite and unrestricted variety of rhythms is there for the art to clarify itself and attain the same degree of sublimity, raising itself to a state of multiple harmony of colors that are divided at one moment and restored to wholeness at the next.
+He believed nature, with its infinite and unrestricted variety of rhythms, is there for the art to clarify itself and attain the same degree of sublimity, raising itself to a state of multiple harmonies of colors that are divided at one moment and restored to wholeness at the next.

-The assignments of the scholastic years are there to be understood to ensure further developments of the artist, who must then detach himself entirely from schools and directions and evolve a signature of his own.
+The assignments of the academic years are there to be understood to ensure further development of the artist, who must then detach himself entirely from schools and directions and evolve a signature of his own.

-Looking back through my journey, I am now more consciously aware of Hofmann’s influence in developing my aesthetic judgement.
+Looking back on my journey, I realize how I am now more consciously aware of Hofmann’s influence in developing my aesthetic judgment.

 “Art is inspired by nature and artistic experience evoked by the artist’s command of the spiritual means of the fine arts, through which his artistic consciousness is transformed onto reality in painting.”
 H.H.

-Among his contemporaries, he was respected for his deeply personal and totally uncompromising commitment to the art of painting.
-His work and example had enormous influence on them and on many subsequent art movements in the United States.
+Among his contemporaries, he was respected for his deeply personal and uncompromising commitment to painting.
+As a result, his work enormously influenced them and many subsequent art movements in the United States.